-- Democracy Is Flawed: Palpatine uses the political mire of the Galactic Senate in order to ignite his scheme of overthrowing both the Jedi and the Senate to establish an Empire.
+- Democracy Is Flawed: Palpatine utilizes the political mire of the Galactic Senate in order to ignite his scheme of overthrowing both the Jedi and the Senate to establish an Empire.

-- The Federation: The Galactic Republic was remembered fondly as a beacon of civilization and peace.
-During its final years, however, the Republic became corrupt and eventually led to the formation of the Galactic Empire.
+- The Federation: The Galactic Republic is remembered fondly as a beacon of civilization and peace.
+During its final years, however, the Republic becomes corrupt and eventually leads to the formation of the Galactic Empire.

-- People's Republic of Tyranny: During the Clone Wars, the Republic became a military dictatorship in all but name, where every single decision is made by Palpatine and each star system is overseen by a regiment of Clone Troopers all in the name of safety and defense.
+- People's Republic of Tyranny: During the Clone Wars, the Republic gradually becomes a military dictatorship in all but name, where every single decision is made by Palpatine and each star system is overseen by a regiment of clone troopers all in the name of safety and defense.
 By the time the Empire is declared, Palpatine even points out that they are an Empire already and it's just a change in name.

 - The Republic: The Trope Namer since the main protagonists are affiliated with it.
-Trope-wise, however, it's more like The Federation.
+Trope-wise, however, the Republic is more like The Federation.

 - Vestigial Empire: While the Republic still nominally maintained control of its territory, its bureaucracy had become bloated to the point of being insufferable and it became ineffective at resolving minor disputes.

 Admiral Wullf Yularen